-a. published level restrictions are cancelled b. follow the lateral profile of the SID c. published speed restrictions and ATC-issued speed control instructions are cancelled Note: the phrase 'CLIMB UNRESTRICTED TO' is not used 8.
-Clearance to proceed direct during a SID: a. track direct to the specified waypoint and then follow the lateral profile of the SID b. published level and speed restrictions for bypassed waypoints are cancelled c. comply with published speed and level restrictions at and after the specified waypoint Note: direct tracking on a SID does not require a rejoin instruction 9.
+a. published level restrictions are cancelled b. follow the lateral profile of the SID c. published speed restrictions and ATC-issued speed control instructions are cancelled Note: the phrase 'CLIMB UNRESTRICTED TO' is not used SPEED RESTRICTIONS 8.
+Clearance to proceed direct during a SID: a.
+CLEARED DIRECT (waypoint) a. track direct to the specified waypoint and then follow the lateral profile of the SID b. published level and speed restrictions for bypassed waypoints are cancelled c. comply with published speed and level restrictions at and after the specified waypoint Note: direct tracking on a SID does not require a rejoin instruction 9.
 Initiation of vectoring during SID a.
-TURN LEFT (or RIGHT) HEADING (three digits) [(reason)], (level instruction), a. comply with published level restrictions b. follow the lateral profile of the SID c. published speed restriction are cancelled at the specific point(s) d. comply with ATC-issued speed control instructions SPEED RESTRICTION(S) AT (point(S) a. track direct to the specified waypoint and then follow the lateral profile of the SID b. published level and speed restrictions for bypassed waypoints are cancelled c. comply with published speed and level restrictions at and after the specified waypoint Note: direct tracking on a SID does not require a rejoin instruction 9.
-Initiation of vectoring during SID a.
-TURN LEFT (or RIGHT) HEADING (three digits) [(reason)], (level instruction), [EXPECT TO REJOIN SID] [AT (waypoint) Clearance to proceed direct to a waypoint that is b.
-CLEARED DIRECT (waypoint) (level a. published level restrictions are cancelled b. follow the lateral profile of the SID c. published speed restrictions and ATC-issued speed control instructions are cancelled Note: the phrase 'CLIMB UNRESTRICTED TO' is a.
-[CLIMB TO (level)], CANCEL LEVEL AND SPEED RESTRICTIONS digits) [(reason)], (level instruction), [EXPECT TO REJOIN SID] [AT (waypoint) Clearance to proceed direct to a waypoint that is b.
-CLEARED DIRECT (waypoint) (level a. track direct to the specified waypoint and then follow the lateral profile of the SID b. published level and speed restrictions for bypassed waypoints are cancelled c. comply with published speed and level restrictions at and after the specified waypoint Note: direct tracking on a SID does not require a rejoin a.
-CLEARED DIRECT (waypoint) • • • • • • • • • • • • • • • • • • • • 9.
-Initiation of vectoring during SID a. b. (), ( a.
+TURN LEFT (or RIGHT) HEADING (three digits) [(reason)], (level instruction), [EXPECT TO REJOIN SID] [AT (waypoint)] Clearance to proceed direct to a waypoint that is not on a SID b.
+CLEARED DIRECT (waypoint) (level instruction) 10.
+Rejoining a SID a.
+REJOIN SID (or (SID designator)) [AT a.